cl91/NeptuneOS/readme.md

 # Neptune OS: a WinNT personality of the seL4 microkernel

-Neptune OS is a Windows NT personality of the seL4 microkernel.
+Neptune OS is a Windows NT personality for the seL4 microkernel.
 It implements what Microsoft calls the "NT Executive", the upper layer of the Windows kernel `NTOSKRNL.EXE`, as a user process under the seL4 microkernel.
 The NT Executive implements the so-called NT Native API, the native system call interface of Windows upon which the more familiar